softwaredev-sk/softwaredev-sk/README.md

 <p align="center">—————————————————————————</p>

-NOTE: 'Most Used Languages' column does not indicate my skill level or something like that, it just shows that the code in particular language is present in that fraction.
+NOTE: 'Most Used Languages' card does not indicate my skill level or something like that, it just shows that the code in particular language is present in that fraction.

 ---